President: Giampaolo Pioli | Editor in Chief: Stefano Vaccara

 Time: 4 mins read

 When I began a film location division at Sotheby’s in 2004, one of the first to call and request to be included in the program was Countess Cynthia Von Buhler.
 If her name sounds familiar, it’s due to the widely published work she’s done over the last 20 years, mainly based on her immersive theatrical productions.
 In 2004, she was working in the meatpacking district and renting ‘CVB Space’ for locations/ film/ photo shoots…very similar to what I was orchestrating.
-She was not only booking locations, for her own space, but was directing an entirely new concept in performance art.
-The creator of a series of multi-interdisciplinary programs, focusing on exhibitions using dollhouses to create her blend of magic, Cynthia is a gifted artist who has achieved tremendous success thru her unusual form of ‘story telling’.
+She was not only booking locations for her own space, but was directing an entirely new concept in performance art.
+The creator of a series of multi-interdisciplinary programs, focusing on exhibitions using dollhouses to create her blend of magic, Cynthia is a gifted artist who has achieved tremendous success through her unusual form of ‘storytelling’.

 In the years since, she has been cited by publications such as “Forbes” who called her a ‘creative genius’.
 “The Gothamist” zeroed in on her rare form of hypnotic entertainment with its review citing how ‘she seduces you away from your sense of reality into a more subconscious dreamlike state of mind’.
-In “Paper Magazine” the critic writes; ‘Von Buhler strikes a good balance between entertaining her guests and telling a story’.
-She spent many of these creative years in St George, Staten Island, where she called an old gothic mansion, home!
-A highly conducive environment for expanding on her otherworldly creations.
-It was in this extraordinary mini castle where she first envisioned transporting her guests back in time to a place where one could imagine great 1920’s style speakeasy soirees, as well as setting a stage for allowing ones imagination to run wild.
+In “Paper Magazine” the critic writes: ‘Von Buhler strikes a good balance between entertaining her guests and telling a story’.

 As I had not been familiar with this section in Staten Island; much of Cynthia’s surroundings intrigued me.
 I visited her home with several location scouts intent on booking her gothic mansion and while there meandered through the winding streets of this ‘well-kept secret’ .
 Staten Island, as most NewYorkers would agree, is a breed apart from the other boroughs; with hopes by developers, of turning it into a version of Brooklyn!
 Part of its forgotten reputation lies in its lack of a cultural life.
 Mostly thought of as a bedroom community, it would not generally be considered, when deciding on an evening out.